-(1) Basic policy on disclosure of corporate information The Group's management philosophy calls for the Company to work toward achieving fairness and transparency in its business activities and to improve its system for disclosing corporate information.

-(2) Increasing awareness and enforcing rules on handling and disclosing information

-The Company has established information handling and disclosure standards which the Group's Directors and employees must follow.
+- (1) Basic policy on disclosure of corporate information - The Group's management philosophy calls for the Company to work toward achieving fairness and transparency in its business activities and to improve its system for disclosing corporate information. - (2) Increasing awareness and enforcing rules on handling and disclosing information The Company has established information handling and disclosure standards which the Group's Directors and employees must follow.
 Also, internal rules are in place for handling important business information related to insider trading regulations.
-The Company moreover has internal rules regarding information management and disclosure, and is working to strictly manage and make timely and appropriate disclosure of information concerning the Company's business, operations, and performance which may have a material effect on equities investment decisions.

-(3) Comprehending and managing corporate information
+The Company moreover has internal rules regarding information management and disclosure, and is working to strictly manage and make timely and appropriate disclosure of information concerning the Company's business, operations, and performance which may have a material effect on equities investment decisions. - (3) Comprehending and managing corporate information

-Each head of the organizational unit (the chief executive if an affiliate company) appropriately comprehends and manages corporate information.
-The status of information management is inspected regularly by each organizational head (chief executive if an affiliate company).

-(4) Disclosure of corporate information

-The head of each organizational unit (the head of the affiliate's business support organization or the core affiliated company's president if an affiliated company) that manages corporate information shall make decisions on disclosing information by considering the safety and interests of customers, vendors, employees, interests of shareholders, and social demands for disclosure and after consulting with the General Manager of the Corporate Communications Department.
-Regarding important information of the corporate information, disclosure decisions shall be made by the Director, Headquarters General Manager or Business Division General Manager in charge or the President presidents of the core affiliate).
-For especially important information including resolutions of the Board of Directors, the President/Representative Director of the Company shall make the decisions on disclosure.

-(5) Voluntary audits examining the status of corporate information disclosure
+Each head of the organizational unit (for an affiliate, its representative) appropriately comprehends and manages corporate information.
+The status of information management is inspected regularly by each organizational head (for an affiliate, its representative). - (4) Disclosure of corporate information - The head of each organizational unit (for an affiliate, the Officer in charge of the business support organization, the President of Core Non-Energy Business Company Group to which the affiliate belongs, or the President of Core Energy Business Company) that manages corporate information shall make decisions on disclosing information by considering the safety and interests of customers, vendors, employees, interests of shareholders, and social demands for disclosure and after consulting with the General Manager of the Corporate Communications Department.
+Regarding important information of the corporate information, disclosure decisions shall be made by the Director, Headquarters General Manager or Business Division General Manager responsible for the organizations (for an affiliate, the Officer, Headquarters General Manager or Business Division General Manager in charge of business support organization or the President of Core Non-Energy Business Company Group to which the affiliate belongs).
+For especially important information including resolutions of the Board of Directors, the President/Representative Director of the Company shall make the decisions on disclosure. - (5) Voluntary audits examining the status of corporate information disclosure

-The heads of organizational units who manage corporate information (for affiliates, the head of the business support organization or the core affiliate company's President to which the business support organization belongs) conducts periodic evaluations and inspections on the status of information disclosure.
-The General Manager of the Public Affairs Department, who is responsible for planning and promoting corporate information disclosure requests the heads concerned to report the results of the voluntary audits and requests that improvements be made based on the results.

-(6) Decision-making system for timely information disclosure
+The heads of organizational units who manage corporate information (for an affiliate, the head of the business support organization, the President of the Core Non-Energy Business Company Group to which the affiliate belongs, or the President of Core Energy Business Company) conducts periodic evaluations and inspections on the status of information disclosure.
+The General Manager of the Corporate Communication Department, who is responsible for planning and promoting corporate information disclosure requests the heads concerned to report the results of the voluntary audits and requests that improvements be made based on the results. - (6) Basic process for timely disclosure

-Decisions on timely disclosure of corporate information are made by the head of the relevant organizational unit (for affiliates, the head of the business support organization or the core affiliate company's President to which the business support organization belongs) in consultation with the General Manager of the Public Affairs Department as needed.
-For corporate information required to be disclosed, the General Manager of the Public Affairs Department issues a press release and simultaneously gives directions to the General Manager of the General Affairs Department to immediately notify the stock exchanges in Tokyo and Nagoya where the

-Company's shares are listed.
+The head of the relevant organizational unit (for an affiliate, the head of the business support organization, the President of Core Non-Energy Business Company Group to which the affiliate belongs, or the President of Core Energy Business Company) discusses about corporate information which is subject to timely disclosure with the General Manager of the Corporate Communication Department, who is in charge of information handling, as needed.
+For corporate information required to be disclosed, the General Manager of the Corporate Communication Department issues a press release and simultaneously gives directions to the General Manager of the General Affairs Department to immediately notify the stock exchanges in Tokyo and Nagoya, where the Company's shares are listed.

-Corporate Governance System
+Corporate Governance System (Updated)